goldfirere/units/README.md

  -  __`Data.Dimensions.SI`__

-    This module exports unit definitions for the [SI][] system of units.
+    This module exports unit definitions for the [SI][] system of units, re-exporting the three modules below.

 [SI]: http://en.wikipedia.org/wiki/International_System_of_Units

+ -  __`Data.Dimensions.SI.Units`__

+    This module exports only the SI units, such as `Meter` and `Ampere`.

+ -  __`Data.Dimensions.SI.Types`__

+    This module exports several useful types for use with the SI.Units module, which it depends on.
+For example, `Length` is the type of dimensioned quantities made with `Meter`s.

  -  __`Data.Dimensions.SI.Prefixes`__

     This module exports the SI prefixes.
-Note that this does *not* depend on `Data.Dimensions.SI` -- you can use these prefixes with any system of units.
+Note that this does *not* depend on any of the other SI modules -- you can use these prefixes with any system of units.

- -  __`Data.Dimensions.SI.Types`__

-    This module exports several useful types for use with the SI package, which it depends on.
-For example, `Length` is the type of dimensioned quantities made with `Meter`s.

 Examples
 ========